 Students are allowed a maximum of five years to complete a program.
-If the student does not complete the program within a five year period, he/she may be required to follow the current catalog and student handbook or state approved curriculum guide (if different from catalog, will appear as an addendum to the catalog) in selection and registering for courses.
+If the student does not complete the program within a five-year period, he/she may be required to follow the current catalog and student handbook or state approved curriculum guide in selecting and registering for courses.
 RCC reserves the right not to award credit for courses over 10 years old or credits deemed to be obsolete.
 Exceptions may be made for general education courses.
 The following list of courses will not be counted towards graduation requirements if they are over five years old: CTS 130, DBA 110, NET 110, NOS 110, NOS 130, NOS 230.

-Course changes within programs are generally not made more often than two years.
+Course changes within programs are generally not made more often than every two years.
 Full-time day students enrolling under the first year of a catalog can expect to complete graduation requirements with little or no change in course offerings.
 Part-time students and students who enroll at some time other than the first semester of the two-year period may experience some course changes in their programs.
 RCC staff and faculty will work with students to make adjustments in the affected course areas with minimal inconvenience to the student and without delaying the student's projected date of graduation.